-The impact of COVID-19 on ongoing trials, on opening a new trial site in an existing trial, ongoing recruitment and continued involvement of participants in the trial, or on starting of new trials should be considered.
-This evaluation should take into consideration the Kenyan Government recommendations and restrictive measures including travel restrictions and confinements of trial participants and trial staff and the availability of trial staff to perform visits, enter data in the Case Report Form (CRF), notify serious adverse events and, more generally, follow the protocol.
+The impact of public health emergencies and pandemics on ongoing trials, on opening a new trial site in an existing trial, ongoing recruitment, and continued involvement of participants in the trial, or on starting of new trials should be considered.
+This evaluation consideration should take into the Kenyan Government and recommendations restrictive measures including restrictions and confinements of trial participants and trial staff and the availability of trial staff to perform visits, enter data in the Case Report Form (CRF), notify serious adverse events and, more generally, follow the protocol.